saasmanual/website/src/content/articles/product-definition/index.md

 1. Parse the source code and look for the `[embed:ID]` and `[/embed]` pattern.
 2. Create a map with all embeddable code snippets.
-3. Write a Markdown plugin which would allow me to use a Markdown directive to embed source code.
+3. Write a Markdown plugin that would allow me to use a Markdown directive to embed source code.
 3. Embed the snippets into the generated HTML when I transform the Markdown.

 So here I have a rough outline for a simple implementation of this feature.
 It covers all current needs and allows me to take the next step: Building this feature.
 I have not built this feature just yet, but will do so next, as this will result in SaaS Manual having a minimum of features that allow me to dive deep into topics.